doc-detective/doc-detective.github.io/docs/get-started/tutorials/fill-fields.md

                 },
 ```

 Pause 10 seconds, allowing you to see the results, then end the test.
+In real tests, you want to avoid long pauses to let tests run as quickly as possible, but pauses are invaluable when you're learning or debugging.

 ```json
                 {